alpacahq/alpaca-docs/content/market-data/getting-started.md

 subscribe to Bitcoin's daily bars and print them as they come in.
 To subscribe to an event, you'll need to create an `IAlpacaDataSubscription` object configured to your use case.
-For minute bars, use `GetMinuteBarSubscription`.
+Creating minute-bar subscriptions can be done with the method `GetMinuteBarSubscription`.
 It requires the asset's symbol as a parameter and the returned object will be used to subscribe to the asset's minute bars.
 You can define what to do upon receiving the subscription using one of its properties, `Received`.

-The client will be ready after putting these together inside `Main`.
+Putting these ideas together, define the symbol you'd like to subscribe to, create a subscription for its minute bars, and write the callback functionality.

 ```cs
 public static async Task Main()